adavarski/k8s-vmware-terraform-kubespray/README.md

      `terraform init`

-   - econdly we need to plan the terraform project, to make sure we are ready to deploy.
+   - Secondly we need to plan the terraform project, to make sure we are ready to deploy.
 You might get some errors on your vSphere environment details if you made a mistake in the variables.tf file.

      `terraform plan`